 Previously, we didn’t have a channel to provide virtual training to our employees.
 The intranet allowed us to broadcast training videos and other job aids.
 We’ve been prioritizing training needs and creating content to help our employees.

 Additionally, we conducted our annual employee meeting virtually this year through the intranet.
-We created several videos to highlight our achievements over the last year, recognize employees for their contributions, and to discuss goals for the current year.
+We created several videos to highlight our achievements over the last year, recognize employees for their contributions, and discuss goals for the current year.
 The intranet gave us the platform to do this virtually.

 There is a lot to be gained by the intranet.
 We see this as a tool to accomplish many of our goals.